shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 All of these are available on Linux.
 Vim and Emacs are hard to learn, so if you don't already know one, I'd suggest starting with Atom.
 If you are interested in working with Vim, you may want to review [Lab 4](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Labs/lab04.md).<br>

-If you plan to use Putty and ssh into ecc-linux to do your assignments, then vim or nano is a better choice.<br>
+If you plan to use Putty or another SSH client to connect to ecc-linux to do your assignments, then vim or nano is a better choice.<br>

 Becoming very familiar with the editor of your choice will be beneficial to you in the long run.
 Learning how to work with a variety of editors can also be helpful to prepare you for future jobs.